What is the Gabor-Granger pricing method?

 You can calculate the elasticity of demand with the data collected.
 Elasticity of demand is a primary metric in pricing and consumer research since it showcases the effects of any pricing changes.

-Products where the demand of elasticity is high (i.e., greater than 1.0) depicts that if a certain percentage lowers the price, the percentage volume generated will be greater than the percentage price increase.
-Equally, if the demand elasticity is less than 1.0, the percentage volume drop in sales would be lower if the price increased by a particular percent.
+Products where the demand of elasticity is high (i.e., greater than 1.0) depict that if a certain percentage lowers the price, the percentage volume generated will be greater than the percentage price increase.
+Equally, if the demand elasticity is less than 1.0, the percentage volume drop in sales would be lower if the price increased by a particular percentage.

 Price elasticity of demand = % change in the quantity demanded / % change in price